Guy (band)

-Guy is an American hip hop, R&B and soul group founded in 1987 by Teddy Riley, Aaron Hall, and Timmy Gatling.
+Guy is an American R&B group founded in 1987 by Teddy Riley, Aaron Hall, and Timmy Gatling.
 Hall's younger brother Damion Hall replaced Gatling after the recording of the group's self-titled debut album.
 The group released their debut album, which went on to sell over a million copies and was certified double platinum.
-In following their success, the group released their second album The Future in 1990, which also charted with successful singles and received platinum as well.
-Following their nearly decade long split, the group returned with their third album before the 2000s millennium, which charted with their hit single "Dancin'".
+Following their success, the group released their second album The Future in 1990, which also charted with successful singles and received platinum as well.
+Following their nearly decade long split, the group returned with their third album before the 2000s, which charted with their hit single "Dancin'".

-Guy held the credit as the pioneers of the new jack swing genre with their early interactions of their work, which was developed and mainstreamed by group member Teddy Riley himself.
+Guy held the credit as the pioneer of the new jack swing genre with the early interactions of their work, which was developed and mainstreamed by Riley.